Divorce can be an extremely stressful experience for both people involved,

 particularly if one spouse wasn’t expecting to be served with divorce

-the divorce to begin with, the process becomes incredibly complicated.
+divorce to begin with, the process becomes incredibly complicated.
+If your spouse

-If your spouse refuses to sign divorce papers, it doesn’t mean you
+refuses to sign divorce papers, it doesn’t mean you can’t proceed.

 In a situation where one spouse won’t sign divorce papers, the person

 seeking to end the marriage needs to pursue the litigation of the case

 before the trial court.
 Most modern courts have moved past traditional